mikesub/formsteps/README.md

 * tests
 * docs
 * refactor reactions to more generic form
+* refactor modules to expose its "public" subset
 * check for code style issues not covered by eslint